-SUNY Canton is expanding its Flex Classes through a Performance Improvement Fund grant from SUNY.
+SUNY Canton’s Flex Classes are funded through a Performance Improvement Fund grant from SUNY.
 A portion of that funding is also used to increase engagement with the college’s substantial online student population by offering expanded college resources.
-“We want to establish a better connection with our online students,” Fiacco said.